NoBrainerORM/nobrainer.io/docs/management.md

 socket when waiting for data to be received.
 Instead, the RethinkDB gem spawns a listener thread on the connection, parses the responses, and wake up the appropriate thread waiting on its data.

+NoBrainer automatically reconnects to the database when the connection has been lost.
+Specifically, when the database connection is lost while running a query, NoBrainer tries to reconnect and re-issue the query every second until it succeed.
+NoBrainer gives up after 10 tries (configurable with the `max_reconnection_tries` setting).
+This behavior may be a concern for non idempotent write queries.
+If reconnections are potentially an issue, setting `max_reconnection_tries` to `0` will disable automatic reconnections.
+Losing the connection while iterating a cursor (e.g. with `each`) will not trigger a reconnection but raise a lost connection exception, except on the first iteration which acquires the cursor.

 ## Managing Databases